Skip to main content

 echo $myVar;

-3. Save the file, refresh your browser, and reload math.php.
+3. Save the page, go to the browser, and reload math.php.

 Table of Arithmetic Operators